huggingface/datasets/datasets/py_ast/README.md

 ## Dataset Structure

 ### Data Instances
 A typical datapoint contains an AST of a python program, parsed.

-### Data Fields
-A datapoint has an ast key which branches to a flatenned tree version of first level children nodes.
+The main key is `ast` wherein every program's AST is stored.
+ Each children would have,
+`type` which will formulate the type of the node.
+ `children` which enumerates if a given node has children(non-empty list).
+ `value`, if the given node has any hardcoded value(else "N/A").
  An example would be,
 '''
 [ {"type":"Module","children":[1,4]},{"type":"Assign","children":[2,3]},{"type":"NameStore","value":"x"},{"type":"Num","value":"7"},    {"type":"Print","children":[5]},      {"type":"BinOpAdd","children":[6,7]},        {"type":"NameLoad","value":"x"},        {"type":"Num","value":"1"} ]
 '''
+### Data Fields
+- `ast`: a list of dictionaries, wherein every dictionary is a node in the Abstract Syntax Tree.
+- `type`: explains the type of the node.
+- `children`: list of nodes which are children under the given
+- `value`: hardcoded value, if the node holds an hardcoded value.

 ### Data Splits

 The data is split into a training and test set.